emewhd1016991/notes/README.md

 - Today's programming wisdom is to be a lifelong learner, always open to new ideas and technologies.
 This means staying up-to-date with the latest programming languages, frameworks, and tools, as well as understanding the best practices and patterns in software development.
 By constantly growing your skills and knowledge, you will become a more valuable asset to your team or organization.

 Remember that programming is a collaborative effort, so be sure to communicate effectively with your teammates.
 Learn to listen and understand their needs and ideas, then provide solutions and guidance to help them achieve their goals.
 Through teamwork, your collective knowledge and skills can be harnessed to create better software and solve complex problems.

+# 2024-02-21
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, readable, and maintainable code first.
+Optimize only when necessary, after profiling and identifying genuine bottlenecks.
+Remember that simplicity and elegance often lead to more efficient solutions in the long run."

+In addition, "Code is read much more often than it's written.
+Always consider the next person who'll read your code when you're writing it."
+This principle emphasizes the importance of writing self-explanatory and well-documented code for better collaboration and future maintenance.